Natural Swimming Pool Planning Permission UK: Complete Guide - Planning guide for UK natural swimming pools

 Do natural pools need building regulations approval?

 Electrical work for pumps must comply with Part P and be done by a certified electrician.
 Structural elements like retaining walls may need approval.
-The pool itself generally doesn
+The pool itself generally doesn't require building regulations approval.

 How long does planning permission take for a natural pool?